Parliamentary.ai

 Overview

 This bill proposes to abolish the television licence fee in the UK.
-It aims to repeal Part 4 of the Communications Act 2003, which currently mandates the fee for watching television.
+If passed, it would repeal the relevant sections of the Communications Act 2003 that mandate the fee, eliminating the requirement for households to pay for a TV licence.

 Description